FraktalDeFiDAO/MEV-Bot/README.md

 the Go bot, such as `RPC_URL` and `PRIVATE_KEY`.
-Copy it to `.env` and adjust the values as needed.  `RPC_URL` defaults to the public Arbitrum RPC endpoint if left unset. `MARKET_CACHE` controls where discovered pools are cached locally and `REGISTRY_ADDRESS` specifies an on-chain registry contract to persist newly discovered pools and tokens.
+Copy it to `.env` and adjust the values as needed.  `RPC_URL` defaults to the public Arbitrum RPC endpoint if left unset. `MARKET_CACHE` controls where discovered pools are cached locally and should point to a SQLite database file such as `market.db`. `REGISTRY_ADDRESS` specifies an on-chain registry contract to persist newly discovered pools and tokens.
 Cached pools include their token addresses so the bot can resync them to the registry on startup.
 When syncing the registry, the bot queries existing entries to avoid duplicate transactions and logs the hash of each successful `addToken` or `addPool` call.
 Runtime state tracks which tokens and pools are already registered so newly discovered addresses are only